global-accelerex/ga-android-pos-client/README.md

 After listening for a particular transaction, you can get the response by calling a get function related to the transaction that was called from the client library.

 All transactions usually follow the same format.
-However you can take a look at the example project to see how certain transactions are made.
+However you can take a look at the example project for more details.